microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

             AFR_API_KEY=""
             INDEX_NAME="azure-ml-docs"

+    *   This is an optional step.
+The document processing, chunking, indexing can all be scripted using any preferred language.
+        This repo uses Python.
 Run the below script to create search index, add semantic configuration and populate few sample documents from Azure doc.
         The search indexer chunks a sample pdf document(500 pages) which is downloaded from azure docs and chunks each page into 20 lines.
 Each chunk is created as a new seach doc in the index.
 The pdf document processing is achieved using Azure Form Recognizer service.

             cd .\scenarios\openai_on_custom_dataset\ingest\